 It’s easy to forget that ‘back in the day’ not all video-game movie adaptions were complete flops.
-Some didn’t just make a ton of money, they were also praised by (some) critics and (many) audiences, both from the casual and hardcore side of things.
+Some didn’t just make a ton of money with Fair Go casino no rules bonus, they were also praised by (some) critics and (many) audiences, both from the casual and hardcore side of things.

 One such movie was the 2001 and action-adventure adaption of Tomb Raider.
 That famous game franchise by Core Design staring the iconic Lara Croft.
 A game series that screamed adaption provided the right person could be found to play such an important character.

 Enter Angelina Jolie who not only nails the ‘badass’ aspect of Lara Croft but also the sexiness such a character requires.
 If there is any reason to check out 2001’s Lara Croft: Tomb Raider, it is for Angelina Jolie’s portrayal of Croft.

 From a story by Sara B. Cooper, Mike Werb, Michael Colleary, and a screenplay by Patrick Massett and John Zinman, Lara Croft: Tomb Raider was directed by Simon West.
 Alongside Jolie, the movie stars Iain Glen, Jon Voight, Daniel Craig, Noah Taylor, Chris Barrie and Julian Rhind-Tutt.

 The story is so very Tomb Raider as it sees Lara Croft go up against the money and power of the Illuminati in a race against time.
 Literally, as the artifacts they both seek have the power to alter time.
 A power that no person should possess, yet Lara has her own, more personal reasons, to seek it.